redballoonsecurity/ofrak/docs/user-guide/key-concepts/gui/settings.md

 it is also possible to use auto-generated themes made by AI.
 The AI-generated themes come from [Huemint](https://huemint.com/about/), a nifty tool for developing color palettes.
-The palette engine was trained on a large corpus of professional grpahic design images, and can produce some pretty nice-looking results that don't usually need much tweaking.
+The palette engine was trained on a large corpus of professional graphic design images, and can produce some pretty nice-looking results that don't usually need much tweaking.

 ## Other Settings